-A cystic pimple is too deep to be affected by over the counter products like benzoyl perioxide, salicylic acid, and all the different kind of pimple patches (zit dots) that are out there.
+A cystic pimple is too deep to be affected by over-the-counter products like benzoyl perioxide, salicylic acid, and all the different kinds of pimple patches (zit dots) that are out there.
 All these are targeting surface-level breakouts.
 And will not affect the deep cystic pimples that form in your dermis.

-Instead these products can often irritate your skin and cause more damage than good.
-Which is not what you need when you are already suffering from the cystic pimple.
+Instead, these products can often irritate your skin and cause more damage than good.
+Which is not what you need when you are already suffering from a cystic pimple.

 One ingredient to be extra careful with is tea tree oil.
 It does have some inflammatory properties but is also a strong irritant and can hurt the skin barrier quite a lot.
 I would suggest, especially if you have sensitive skin, to avoid it.
 There are so many better options as explained above.

 4 – Don’t think that a Cortisone shot is risk-free